Skip to main content

 Here we discuss how banks are contributing to climate change, highlight the worst offenders, and discuss green alternatives.

-The world’s 60 biggest banks have provided $4.6 trillion in financing for fossil fuels since the 2015 Paris Agreement, according to the most recent Banking on Climate Chaos report.
+The world’s 65 biggest banks have provided $7.9 trillion (£5.8 trillion) in financing for fossil fuels since the 2015 Paris Agreement, which saw governments worldwide set landmark targets for limiting climate breakdown.

 How are banks funding climate change?